Holiday Fruit Salad: A Festive Side Dish Recipe

 Gently mix your fruit together till you have a nice colorful display.

-Fruit Salad VS Green or Mayonnaise Base Salad
+Fruit Salad VS a Green, Potato, or Pasta, Based Salad

 The best aspect of serving up a fruit salad is that family and guests will enjoy having this non-traditional side dish show up on the table alongside the main meal fare.
 It is quite the colorful surprise.